Internet: The Decline of Movies and TV

 1999: The Year That Didn’t Change Movies

 1999, is a year I consider the year movies peaked in my lifetime.
 The list of great movies that came out in 1999 is amazingly long.
-There was Fight Club, The Matrix, Office Space, Three Kings, Being John Malkovitch, Mumford, Galaxy Quest, Go, Run Lola Run, The Sixth Sense, Eyes Wide Shut, Dogma, The Iron Giant, Toy Story 2, South Park, edTV, Notting Hill, American Pie, Boys Don’t Cry, Cruel Intentions, The Limey, Forces of Nature, Mansfield Park, October Sky, Pushing Tin, Stir of Echoes, Entrapment, eXistenZ, The Thirteenth Floor, Magnolia, and The Blair Witch Project.
+There was Fight Club, The Matrix, Office Space, The Mummy, Three Kings, Being John Malkovitch, Mumford, Galaxy Quest, Go, Run Lola Run, The Sixth Sense, Eyes Wide Shut, Dogma, The Iron Giant, Toy Story 2, South Park, edTV, Notting Hill, American Pie, Boys Don’t Cry, Cruel Intentions, The Limey, Forces of Nature, Mansfield Park, October Sky, Pushing Tin, Stir of Echoes, Entrapment, eXistenZ, The Thirteenth Floor, Magnolia, and The Blair Witch Project.
 Not all are great films, but they were at least creative and inventive.
 I haven’t even mentioned the biggest movie Star Wars The Phantom Menace, or the film that swept all the awards that year American Beauty.
 Entertainment Weekly even touted 1999 as the year that changed movies forever!

 You can stop waiting for the future of movies.
 It’s already here.
 Someday, 1999 will be etched on a microchip as the first real year of 21st-century filmmaking.
 The year when all the old, boring rules about cinema started to crumble.
 The year when a new generation of directors—weaned on cyberspace and Cops, Pac-Man and Public Enemy—snatched the flickering torch from the aging rebels of the 1970s.
 The year when the whole concept of ”making a movie” got turned on its head.